Bealby/magnet-fishing/README.md

  `Area` collapse, with correct options to choose from.
 - Ensure `Modal` map icon, when clicked, pops-up a map, which can then be closed
-- Ensure Modal icon hovers grey.
+- Ensure `Modal` icon hovers grey.
 - Ensure `Date` fields allow for date picking and display correct date format.
 - Ensure form fields are laid out correctly for desktop devices.
-The first row should be two columns for 'Name' and 'Email', and the second row three columns for 'Magnet', Area and Map.
+The first row should be two columns for 'Name' and 'Email', and the second row of three columns for 'Magnet', Area and Map.
 - Ensure remaining fields are centred and in one single column.
 - Complete form for Add Catches and click on `Submit`.
 Ensure you are redirected back to Catch Log page and fields have been updated.
 - Ensure `Submit` icon turns grey on hover.
 - For smaller devices all form fields should be centred in one single column.